frontendkz/svg-logos/CONTRIBUTING.md

 # Contributing

-- Add only kazakstan company's logo;
+- Add only Kazakhstan company's logo;
 - don't duplicate logos;
 - use only official logos;
 - use [SVGO](https://github.com/svg/svgo);